-The Leukemia & Lymphoma Society is committed to reaching out in meaningful ways to those affected by a diagnosis of leukemia, Hodgkin's and non-Hodgkin's lymphoma, and myeloma.
+The Leukemia & Lymphoma Society is committed to reaching out in meaningful ways to those affected by a diagnosis of leukemia, Hodgkin and non-Hodgkin lymphoma, and myeloma.
 Many programs have been developed to meet the needs of patients, families and oncology professionals.

 To find out more about these programs, contact Patient Services Manager Wendy Sontag at (515)270-6169, toll free at (800) 347-1074 or by email Wendy.Sontag@lls.org.

-The chapter sponsors long-term general Family Support Groups in Des Moines, Iowa City, and Sioux City, as well as a monthly Telephone Group.
+The chapter sponsors long-term general Family Support Groups in Des Moines and Iowa City as well as a monthly Telephone Group.
 The Family Support Group Program is based on the idea that open communication is critical for coping with all the feelings that arise during illness.
 Two qualified healthcare professionals facilitate each group.
 Patients, family members and friends affected by blood cancers are welcome to attend.
 All support groups are free.

 Des Moines - The Des Moines Family Support Group meets the second Thursday evening of each month at John Stoddard Cancer Center.

-Sioux City - The Sioux City Family Support Group meets the third Thursday evening of the month at June E. Nylen Cancer Center.
+Iowa City - The Iowa City Family Support Group meets the first Wednesday evening of every January, April, July, and October at the American Cancer Society Hope Lodge.

 Telephone Support Group - The Telephone Support Group meets the second Tuesday morning of each month.

 For specific information about times and locations, please call the chapter's patient services manager at (800) 347-1074 or email Wendy.Sontag@lls.org.

 Also newly available is the Hang Up Cancer Club Young Adult Midwest Regional Telephone Support Group.
 Click here for details.

 PATTI ROBINSON KAUFMANN FIRST CONNECTION PROGRAM